balena-io/docs/pages/learn/develop/runtime.md

 ### Mounting external storage media

-Since the release of multicontainer on the balenaCloud platform we no longer recommend the use of an initsystem in the container.
+Since the release of multicontainer on the {{ $names.company.lower }} platform we no longer recommend the use of an initsystem in the container.
 This affects the way we deal with external storage since previously we relied on `systemd`/`OpenRC` and `/etc/fstab`.

 The recommended way for mounting external storage media (SD cards, USB sticks, external drives, etc) into a container is now through the use of `mount`.
 Here we include a set of recommendations that will help you get started.

-**balenaOS kernel support**
+**{{ $names.os.lower }} kernel support**

-Before you start it's a good idea to check if the balenaOS kernel you are running was compiled with support for the filesystem you want to use.
+Before you start it's a good idea to check if the {{ $names.os.lower }} kernel you are running was compiled with support for the filesystem you want to use.
 To do so, you can run this command on the **host** which will produce a list of supported filesystems: `cat /proc/filesystems`.

 If your filesystem is not supported you can contact us through our [forums](https://forums.balena.io/) and we will be glad to help.